michhar/counting-objects-with-azure-video-analyzer/README.md

 sudo systemctl start iotedge
 ```

-> Note:  for newer iotedge daemons you may need to replace `iotedge` with `aziot-edged`.
+> Note:  for newer iotedge daemons you may need to replace `iotedge` command with `aziot-edged`.

 ## Credits and references